The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 7.5 The Three-Model Experiment: A Live Proof-of-Concept

-During the drafting of this paper, the research team administered the same corpus and the same paper-drafting prompt to three distinct AI systems — Perplexity (this paper's primary drafting system), Claude (Anthropic), and Gemini (Google DeepMind) — in clean instances with no cross-contamination.
-The outputs were then compared across all three models as a live instance of the Divergence Packet protocol.
+During the drafting of this paper, the research team administered the same corpus and drafting prompt to three distinct AI systems — Perplexity, Claude, and Gemini — in clean instances with no cross-contamination.

-Control territory (near-zero spread): All three models produced identical document structure, identical three-part contribution framing, identical data tables, and identical closing sentence.
-The paper architecture is a "control-category" task — epistemologically unambiguous, models converge.
+Control territory: All three models produced identical document structure, identical three-part contribution framing, identical data tables.

-Cross-cultural register (moderate spread): Claude and Gemini added literature from training memory (Murthy et al., Padmakumar & He, Kleinberg & Raghavan).
-Perplexity stayed corpus-bound, adding only verified web-sourced citations.
+Cross-cultural register: Claude and Gemini added literature from training memory.
+Perplexity stayed corpus-bound.
 This represents the classic Topic Matcher / Structural Dissector divide transposed onto citation behavior.

 "Models do not disagree because the content is non-Western.
 They disagree because the epistemological register crosses cultural boundaries.
-This is the critical diagnostic: the effect is triggered by framing, not by content." — Claude Opus 4.6
+This is the critical diagnostic: the effect is triggered by framing, not by content." — Generated by Claude Opus 4.6 (Anthropic), three-model drafting experiment, §7.5.
+Adopted by PI as methodological anchor.1

 7.6 Implications for Epistemic Justice

 Fricker's (2007) concept of hermeneutical injustice — the harm done when an individual lacks the interpretive resources to understand their own experience because those resources do not exist in the dominant knowledge economy — maps directly onto the mechanism of AI epistemic colonization at scale.
-A system that statistically overrides the Marshallese navigator's knowledge of wave patterns with a majority-culture rendering of "rising sea levels" is committing hermeneutical injustice at infrastructure scale.
-Asymmetric Arbitration creates the structural conditions under which culturally specific interpretive resources — possessed by the human expert, not by the alignment-compressed model — can determine the system's output rather than being absorbed into and neutralized by the statistical aggregate.
+Asymmetric Arbitration creates the structural conditions under which culturally specific interpretive resources can determine the system's output rather than being absorbed into and neutralized by the statistical aggregate.

 8. Limitations and Future Directions